PTB-MR/mrpro/docs/source/user_guide.rst

 To ensure the trajectory is calculated correctly, a `~mrpro.data.traj_calculators.KTrajectoryCalculator` needs to be provided.
 The trajectory can either be calculated based on MRpro functionality (e.g. for a 2D radial sampling scheme), read out from MRD or calculated from a `pulseq <http://pulseq.github.io/>`_ file.
-See `~mrpro.data.traj_calculators` for available trajectory calculators and :doc:`_notebooks/comparison_trajectory_calculators` an example.
+See `~mrpro.data.traj_calculators` for available trajectory calculators and :doc:`_notebooks/comparison_trajectory_calculators` for an example.

 .. note::
     In MRpro, we use the convention ``(z, y, x)`` for spatial dimensions and ``(k2, k1, k0)`` for k-space dimensions.
     Here, `k0` is the readout direction, `k1` and `k2` are phase encoding directions.
-    The full shape of a 2D k-space data, for example, is ``(other, coil, 1, k1, k0)``.
+    The full shape of a multi-slice 2D k-space data, for example, is ``(other, coil, 1, k1, k0)`` where `other` will be the different slices.
-    Here, `other` will be the different slices.
     In general, `other` can be any number of additional dimensions.

 .. note::
     The trajectory is expected to be defined within the space of the `encoding_matrix`, e.g. if the